maxlovesairandteslas1/georgebot/README.md

 SO DON'T COPY IT PLEASE I WORKED SO HARD D:

-## Also this is beta version so don't screw arround k.
+## Also this is alpha version so don't screw arround k.

 ## Invite george link:
 https://dsc.gg/georgebot